BlogScience

 How is the nicotine content in cigarettes measured?

-Nicotine content in cigarettes is measured using smoking machines that simulate smoking behavior.
+Nicotine content in cigarettes is measured using smoking machines that simulate cigarette smoking behavior.
 These machines draw air through the cigarette, collecting smoke, which is then analyzed for nicotine and other constituents, including tar and carbon monoxide.
 The nicotine yield is typically measured in milligrams per cigarette.
 This process helps determine the amount of nicotine delivered to a smoker under standardized conditions.

 Do menthol cigarettes have more or less nicotine than regular cigarettes?